komoju/komoju-datadog/README.md

 ### Metrics

-Metrics can be sent to DataDog using the `StatsD` struct.
+Metrics can be sent to Datadog using the `StatsD` struct.
 A global instance is available via `StatsD::global()` after initialization.

 ```rust